 Made possible through Mary Black Foundation grant funding and a partnership with Upstate Family Resource Center, Heart of Boiling Springs is an outgrowth of Upstate Forever’s 2017 Building a Healthy Boiling Springs Cohort (see below).

-Upstate Forever and Heart of Boiling Springs are working in partnership with Spartanburg County to achieve a shared vision for this area that promotes public health and community vibrancy.
+Upstate Forever and Heart of Boiling Springs worked in partnership with Spartanburg County to achieve a shared vision for this area that promotes public health and community vibrancy.

 Area residents, businesses and other stakeholders attended two public workshops in March and April of 2018 to express their thoughts about how they want the Boiling Springs Community to grow.
 The survey process included two public workshops, five on-site meetings at different locations, 18 stakeholder meetings with groups and public utilities, and feedback from more than 500 participants.